GaganSingh001/My-Portfolio/data_analysis/README.md

 This analysis is needed to determine the variables that directly affect Customer Lifetime Value(CLV).
 Understanding these variable will help a company focus on areas that are important.

 ## Project Overview-
-1. Find out what variables are important and eliminate from the dataset variables that have no affect on the analysis.
+1. Determine what variables are important and eliminate from the dataset variables that have no affect on the analysis.
 2. Create a Decisions Tree.
 A decision tree can be used to visually and explicitly represent decisions and decision making.
 As the name goes, it uses a tree-like model of decisions.
 3. Create a Correleation Plot.
 A correlation plot shows what fields relate most to other fields in the dataset.
 For instance,budget & profit.
 We know most of the time the higher the budget the greater the profit.
 The correlation plot will show those types of relationships graphically
 4. Create a Cluster chart.
 Building off the previous Correlation plot i will create a cluster diagram using the the most important correlating fields to determine if there are any clusters or groupings.
 Knowing what cluster a customer falls in can assists in marketing efforts.
 Customers in the same cluster are more like other customers in that cluster.